JuliaGPU/AMDGPU.jl/docs/src/quickstart.md

 ## Installation

+See [JLL usage](@ref) for info about ROCm stack installation.
-After making sure that your ROCm stack is installed and working, simply add the AMDGPU.jl package to your Julia environment:
+Simply add the AMDGPU.jl package to your Julia environment:

 ```julia
 using Pkg